opentelekomcloud/vault-plugin-secrets-openstack/docs/api.md

 }
 ```

-## List Root Configurations
+## List Clouds

-This endpoint allows you to list configurations values that have been configured in the `configs` endpoint.
+This endpoint allows you to list clouds values that have been configured in the `clouds` endpoint.

 | Method | Path                 |
 |:-------|:---------------------|